nbittich/adana/README.md

 ### Include a script file

-You can dynamically load a script in the repl.
+You can dynamically load a script written in adana in the repl.
 Assuming you've cloned the repo and you use docker, here's an example of how to do it.

 Note that the extension can be anything.